Sil3ntStorm/factorio-integration-helper/README.md

 After 5 seconds make a player craft at half speed for 10 seconds:

 `local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'modify_craft_speed', plr, 50, 10, 100, 5)`

+### modify_reach_distance

+Increase the distance the character can interact with entities.

+#### Parameters
+- **player**: The player of which to modify the reach distance.
+- tiles: Number of tiles to increase the reach distance by.
+Defaults to `20`.
+Must be > 0.
+- duration: Number of seconds after which the reach distance is returned to the previous value.
+  Defaults to a `random value between 10 and 60 seconds`.
+- chance: percentage chance for the player reach distance to be modified.
+Defaults to `100`.
+- delay: Number of seconds before the reach distance is changed.
+Defaults to `0` seconds.

+#### Examples

+After 2 seconds make the player be able to interact 5 tiles more than usual for 10 seconds.

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'modify_reach_distance', plr, 5, 10, 100, 2)`

+### modify_build_distance

+Increase the distance the character can build new entities in.

+#### Parameters
+- **player**: The player of which to modify the build distance.
+- tiles: Number of tiles to increase the build distance by.
+Defaults to `20`.
+Must be > 0.
+- duration: Number of seconds after which the build distance is returned to the previous value.
+  Defaults to a `random value between 10 and 60 seconds`.
+- chance: percentage chance for the player build distance to be modified.
+Defaults to `100`.
+- delay: Number of seconds before the build distance is changed.
+Defaults to `0` seconds.

+#### Examples

+After 2 seconds make the player be able to build stuff 5 tiles further away than usual for 10 seconds.

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'modify_build_distance', plr, 5, 10, 100, 2)`

 ### on_fire